matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 Justifications for the response API shape are as follows:
  - `rooms`: These are the nodes of the graph.
 The objects in the array are exactly the same as `PublicRoomsChunk` in the [specification](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-publicrooms) as the information displayed to users is the same.
-There is one _additional_ key which is `num_refs` which is the total number state events which point to or from this room.
+There are two _additional_ keys which are:
+     * `num_refs` which is the total number of state events which point to or from this room (inbound/outbound edges).
         This includes all `m.space.child` events in the room, _in addition to_ `m.room.parent` events which point to this room as a parent.
+     * `room_type` which is the room type, which is `m.space` for subspaces.
+It can be omitted if there is no room type in which case it should be interpreted as a normal room.
  - `events`: These are the edges of the graph.
 The objects in the array are complete (or stripped?) `m.room.parent` or `m.space.child` events.
  - `next_batch`: Its presence indicates that there are more results to return.